DFKI-NLP/sim3s-corpus/README.md

 Moreover, the corpus can benefit building inclusive public transportation systems.

 ## Format
-The data is provided in XML-format, following the formatdescribed by "GermEval Task 2017 - Shared Task on Aspect-based Sentiment in Social
+The data is provided in XML-format, following the format described by "GermEval Task 2017 - Shared Task on Aspect-based Sentiment in Social

 ## Licence and Usage